 If you’re thinking about getting a degree in accounting and becoming a CPA, you likely have a lot of questions about the process.
 While the requirements to becoming a CPA may be slightly different from state to state, most states have the same basic requirements on how to become a CPA.
-If you’re interested in how to become a CPA, read on to learn more about the steps to becoming a certified public accountant, education requirements, the job market for CPAs, and more.
-One of the best-paying careers you can get with a bachelor’s degree, becoming a CPA is a smart choice.
+If you’re interested in how to become a CPA, read on to learn more about the steps to becoming a NASBA or AICPA certified public accountant, education requirements, the job market for CPAs, getting a CPA license, and more.
+One of the best-paying careers you can get with a bachelor’s degree, earning the CPA credential is a smart choice.

 How to Become a CPA

 If you’ve been interested in how to become a CPA for a long time, it’s likely that you already have a degree in accounting.
+How hard is it to become a CPA?
 You know your personal path on how to become a CPA, and it’s likely been covered in many of your college classes.
-If you’re curious about how to become a CPA without a degree in accounting, know that it’s possible – but will take a bit longer than if you had your accounting degree.
+If you’re curious about how to become a CPA without a degree in accounting, know that it’s possible — but will take a bit longer than if you had your accounting degree.
 Let’s take a look at some of the different paths you can take to become a CPA.
 We’ll also answer some of your questions, like how long does it take to become a CPA, and how to become a certified accountant.

 If you’re wondering how do you become a CPA, you’re in good company.
 This career choice is always in high demand.
 The exact amount of time that will take you to become a CPA will depend on your prior experience and the rules in your state.
 In most states, you’re required to have 150 hours of college credit, as well as two years of professional accounting experience before you can sit for the CPA exam.
 A big part of how to become a public accountant is meeting the time requirements set by your state.
 In most areas, it takes seven years before you can fulfill all the requirements of becoming a public accountant.